 - The Spectacular Spider-Man starts on the first night of Peter's junior year of high school and was intended to last five seasons, ending when Peter and his classmates Graduate from the Story.
 As is, it was Screwed by the Lawyers after two seasons, only making it to spring of the first year after a year-and-a-half real time.

-- Star vs. the Forces of Evil was on-air for about four years and takes place over the course of about two: the first two seasons take place during a single school year, "Battle for Mewni" takes place during the summer, the remainder of season three goes into spring, and the final season ends sometime during a second summer.
+- Star vs. the Forces of Evil was on-air for about four years and takes place over the course of about two: the first two seasons take place during a single school year, the "Battle for Mewni" arc takes place during the summer, the remainder of season three goes into spring, and the final season ends sometime during the second summer.

 - Steven Universe: The way the series airs roughly matches the time progression in the show.
 For example, Steven begins the series at age 12 and "Steven's Birthday", which premiered a little over two years later, has him turn 14.
 However, the show rarely has episodes occur during winter, and forty episodes (from "Catch and Release" in the middle of season two to "Onion Gang" near the middle of season four) take place over the course of two months.
 "Reunited" is apparently set eight months after "The Answer", which aired two-and-a-half years earlier.
 Steven Universe: The Movie skips forward to when Steven is sixteen, and along with Steven Universe: Future seems to be over about a year.
 By the end, the show covers around four years in a little over six years real time.

 - The Venture Bros.: Between "Past Tense" and "Arrears in Science", only two years and fourteen days pass, compared to about fourteen years real time.
 That said, pop culture and mundane technology have remained contemporary with when episodes are written.